-Since 2010, the charity has delivered free, interactive financial education workshops to over 115,000 young people in schools across the UK, and its Student Moneymanual has reached over half a million students this year alone.
-It has also developed innovative workshops to help adults feel positive about and stay on top of their money.
-As well as this it publishes its widely-used Money Statistics, and works with the industry to improve practices and outcomes for consumers.
+Since 2010, the charity has delivered free, interactive Financial Education Workshops to over 115,000 Young People in schools across the UK, and its Student Money Manual has reached over half a million students this year alone.
+It has also developed innovative Workshops to help adults feel positive about and stay on top of their money.
+As well as this, it publishes its widely-used Money Statistics, while working with the industry to improve practices and outcomes for consumers.

 All of this valuable work would have been lost had the charity closed, but there is still a need for greater and more secure funding to develop and meet demand.
-In particular, the charity is still looking for a new funder for its unique Student Moneymanual and for further funding for its schools and adult work.
+In particular, the charity is still looking for a new funder for its unique Student Money Manual as well as further funding for its schools and adult work.

-At present there is no funding from central government or the MAS for financial education for individuals of any age – despite the topic’s inclusion in the national curriculum and MAS’s statutory objective of enhancing the financial capability of the UK.
-Recent developments have done little to secure the wider financial capability sector’s future:
+At present there is no funding from central government or MAS for Financial Education for individuals of any age, despite the topic’s inclusion in the national curriculum and MAS’ statutory objective of enhancing the Financial Capability of the UK.
+Recent developments have done little to secure the wider Financial Capability sector’s future:

-- MAS’s own financial capability strategy for the UK, which was updated last week, makes little reference to funding for third-sector organisations beyond arranging ‘funders’ summits’.
+- MAS’ own Financial Capability strategy for the UK, which was updated last week, makes little reference to funding for third-sector organisations beyond arranging ‘funders’ summits’.

-- MAS’s business plan for 2015/16 includes an £8.9m cut to its money advice budget to fund greater debt advice provision.
+- MAS’ business plan for 2015/16 includes an £8.9m cut to its money advice budget to fund greater debt advice provision.

-Rather than cutting the money advice budget or using it to fund further debt advice, this money should be re-allocated to enable third-sector organisations to deliver financial capability interventions that improve people’s attitudes, motivation, and ability to stay on top of their money, and help to prevent problem debt in the first place.
+Rather than cutting the money advice budget or using it to fund further debt advice, this money should be re-allocated to enable third-sector organisations to deliver Financial Capability interventions that improve people’s attitudes, motivation, and ability to stay on top of their money, helping to prevent problem debt in the first place.
 Less than 1% of MAS’s current annual budget would cover The Money Charity’s running costs.